harnettd/pysecdec-for-bc-diquarks/README.md

 ## Integral Results

 Integral results corresponding to the above settings of the keyhole domain are written to the `data/` directory.
-There are five files: one for the domain and one for each of the four integrals.
-All five files are .m files, intended to be read in to a Mathematica notebook.
+There are several files: one for the domain and one for each of the integrals.
+All files are .m files, intended to be read in to a Mathematica notebook.

 ## Generating New Integral Results